cao-jacky/personal_portfolio/docs/home-lab/infrastructure/index.md

 2. [Networking](networking.md)
 3. [Software](software.md)

-With these three things, I have managed to build out my Home Lab and services, and I use them on a daily basis.
+With these three things, I have managed to build out my Home Lab and services, and use them on a daily basis.